timescale/docs.timescale.com-content/getting-started/migrating-data.md

 `COPY` is single-threaded.
 For a faster method that can utilize more of the CPU, use the previous method.

+## Migration from InfluxDB to TimescaleDB using Outflux [](outflux)

+Outflux is an open-source tool that users can use to batch migrate data from InfluxDB to TimescaleDB.
+Anyone who is currently running an InfluxDB instance can migrate their workload to TimescaleDB with a single command: `outflux migrate`.
+You must also have [TimescaleDB installed][installed] and a means to connect to it.

+With Outflux, users can pipe exported data directly into TimescaleDB.
+Outflux manages schema discovery, validation, and creation.

+For more information on how to get started, please follow [this tutorial][outflux-tutorial].

 Now check out some common [hypertable commands][] for exploring your data.

 [installed]: /getting-started/installation